NeoPlace/neoplace-protocol/README.md

 ![alt text](./storage.png)

 ## How data is structured
-Your item or service is store in JSON format in IPFS :
+Your item or service is stored in JSON format in IPFS :
 ```
 {
   "id": "...";